 ERISA Review.
-Investment advisers to private funds should consider whether they need to reconfirm whether any of the investors in their funds are "benefit plan investors" under the Employee Retirement Income

-Security Act of 1974, as amended ("ERISA") and whether investments by benefit plan investors result in fund assets being characterized as "plan assets" for purposes of ERISA and the Internal Revenue Code of 1986, as amended (the "Code").
+Investment advisers to private funds should consider whether they need to reconfirm whether any of the investors in their funds are "benefit plan investors" under the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and whether investments by benefit plan investors result in fund assets being characterized as "plan assets" for purposes of ERISA and the Internal Revenue Code of 1986, as amended (the "Code").
 In particular, advisers should review benefit plan investors' investments in investment funds managed by the adviser to determine whether participation in the fund by "benefit plans" is "significant" (i.e. whether it qualifies for the 25% "significant participation" exemption under ERISA).
 This may be particularly important where a significant amount of assets have recently been withdrawn or redeemed.

-"Pay-to-Play" Practices.
-On June 30, 2010, the SEC adopted to measures intended to prevent "pay-to-play" practices by investment advisers seeking to manage funds for state and local governments.
-The rules aim to prevent investment advisers from making campaign contributions and related payments to elected officials in order to influence the awarding of lucrative contracts for the management of public pension plan assets and similar government investment accounts.
-The new rules prohibit an investment adviser from providing advisory services for compensation (either directly or through a pooled investment vehicle) for two years if the advisers or certain of its executives or employees make a political contribution to an elected official who is in a position to influence the selection of the adviser.
-The new rules also prohibit an advisory firm and certain executives and employees from soliciting or coordinating campaign contributions from others for elected officials (or to political parties in the state or locality where the adviser is seeking business) in a position to influence the selection of the adviser.
-The new rules also prohibit an adviser from paying a third party to solicit government clients on behalf of the adviser unless such party is an SEC-registered investment adviser or broker-dealer subject to similar restrictions.
-In 2011, the SEC adopted amendments to the pay-to-play rules which 1) synchronized the rules with the results of the Dodd-Frank Act by extending the application to exempt reporting advisers and exempt foreign private advisers, 2) added registered municipal advisors as a type of "regulated person" that may be compensated by covered investment advisers for soliciting state or local government entities provided that they are subject to restrictions at least as stringent as the "pay-to-play" rules and 3) extended the date by which covered investment advisers must comply with the ban on third-party solicitation to June 13, 2012.
-This June 13, 2012 deadline was subsequently extended to nine months from the compliance date of a final rule adopted by the SEC by which municipal advisor firms must register under the Exchange Act.
+Review of "Pay-to-Play" Practices.
+Advisers are prohibited under the Advisers Act from providing advisory services for compensation to a government entity (either directly or through a pooled investment vehicle) for two years if the advisers or certain of its executives or employees make a political contribution to an elected official who is in a position to influence the selection of the adviser.
+Applicable rules further prohibit an advisory firm and certain executives and employees from soliciting or coordinating campaign contributions from others for elected officials (or to political parties in the state or locality where the adviser is seeking business) in a position to influence the selection of the adviser.
+Under the rules, advisers are prohibited from paying a third party to solicit government clients on behalf of the adviser unless such party is an SEC-registered investment adviser, a brokerdealer or municipal advisor subject to similar restrictions.
+In addition to applying to advisers registered under the Advisers Act, these rules apply to exempt reporting advisers and exempt foreign private advisers.
+Advisers that currently or may in the future provide advisory services to a government entity should periodically review their current recordkeeping and other practices in light of the applicable restrictions.